-Object Description • Timeout Timeout is the number of seconds, in the range 1 to 1000, to wait for a reply from a RADIUS server before retransmitting the request.
+Object Description Timeout Timeout is the number of seconds, in the range 1 to 1000, to wait for a reply from a RADIUS server before retransmitting the request.
 Retransmit Retransmit is the number of times, in the range from 1 to 1000; a RADIUS request is retransmitted to a server that is not responding.
 If the server has not responded after the last retransmit, it is considered to be dead.
 Dead Time The Dead Time, which can be set to a number between 0 and 3600 seconds, is the period during which the switch will not send new requests to a server that has failed to respond to a previous request.
 This will stop the switch from continually trying to contact a server that it has already determined as dead.
-Setting the Dead Time to a value greater than 0 (zero) will enable this feature, but only if more than one server has been configured.
-Change Secret Key Specify to change the secret key or not.
-When "Yes" is selected for the option, you can change the secret key - up to 63 characters long - shared between the RADIUS server and the switch.
+Setting the Dead Time to a value greater than 0 (zero) will enable this feature, but only if more than one server has been configured. • Key The secret key - up to 63 characters long - shared between the RADIUS server and the switch.
 NAS-IP-Address The IPv4 address to be used as attribute 4 in RADIUS Access-Request packets.
-(Attribute 4) If this field is left blank, the IP address of the outgoing interface is used.
-NAS-IPv6-Address The IPv6 address to be used as attribute 95 in RADIUS Access-Request (Attribute 95) packets.
 If this field is left blank, the IP address of the outgoing interface is used.

-NAS-Identifier The identifier - up to 253 characters long - to be used as attribute 32 in RADIUS (Attribute 32) Access-Request packets.
+NAS-IPv6-Address The IPv6 address to be used as attribute 95 in RADIUS Access-Request packets.
+If this field is left blank, the IP address of the outgoing interface is used.
+NAS-Identifier The identifier - up to 253 characters long - to be used as attribute 32 in RADIUS Access-Request packets.
 If this field is left blank, the NAS-Identifier is not included in the packet.